LuoGuiwen/Guiwen-Luo/README.md

 Before that, I was a PhD student in the [ComSec](https://uwaterloo.ca/communications-security-lab/) lab at University of Waterloo under the supervision of Prof. [Guang Gong](https://uwaterloo.ca/scholar/ggong).
 I got my MASc in Institute of Information Engineering from [Chinese Academy of Sciences](https://english.cas.cn/).
 I received my BS in Faculty of Mathematics from [Fudan University](https://www.fudan.edu.cn/en/).

 My researh work primarily focuses on *pairing-based cryptography*, *zkSNARKs* & *privacy-preserving blockchains*.
-I am also interested in *Fully homomorphic encryptions*, and *post-quantum cryptography*.
+I am also interested in *Fully homomorphic encryptions* and *post-quantum cryptography*.

 #### - Updates
 *Spring 2024*, I joined Zircuit as a research engineer.